-Trump calls for getting tough on drug dealers, proposes using death penalty
+Donald Trump calls for getting tough on drug dealers, proposes using death penalty

-Tired of “talking and doing nothing,” President Trump on Monday said traffickers fueling the opioids crisis should face harsh prison terms and execution in some cases, saying a get-tough approach will crush the problem faster than blue-ribbon panels that gather for fancy dinners.
+Tired of “talking and doing nothing,” President Trump said Monday the U.S. should adopt a zero-tolerance approach to opioids that includes execution of some drug dealers, vowing it would crush the problem fast.

-“If we don’t get tough on the drug dealers, we’re wasting our time.
-And that toughness includes the death penalty,” he told a crowd at Manchester Community College in New Hampshire, a state that suffers from one of the worst fatal-overdose rates in the nation.

-“Take a look at some of these countries where they don’t play games,” he added.
-“They don’t have a drug problem.”
+Speaking in New Hampshire, where during the 2016 campaign he vowed to tackle opioids, Mr. Trump said the federal government is “pouring a lot of money and a lot of talent” into the problem, from expanding access to overdose-reversing naloxone to expanding treatment options.

+But Mr. Trump said countries that threaten dealers with the ultimate penalty don’t have a drug problem, so his approach will work, though White House and Justice Department officials said current law only provides for execution in limited, high-level drug cases.

 “These sentences do not reduce or stop drug trafficking, and in fact often they have the opposite effect.
 Criminalization of drugs has tended to drive drug use underground,” said Maria McFarland Sánchez-Moreno, executive director of the Drug Policy Alliance.

-White House officials said the ultimate penalty would only attach to “very specific high level cases.”

-Specifically, the Justice Department said the death penalty is available for violating “drug kingpin” provisions in the federal code.
+The Justice Department said the death penalty is available for violating “drug kingpin” provisions in the federal code.

-Guardrails around those laws suggest the death penalty would only be triggered in extreme cases.

-To be convicted of the relevant statute, the person must be part of a “continuing criminal enterprise” that commits a series of drug offenses and involves five or more people.
+Guardrails around those laws suggest the death penalty would only be triggered in extreme cases where the target in part of a “continuing criminal enterprise” that commits a series of drug offenses and involves five or more people.
 The person must be in a supervisory or management role and derive substantial income or resources from the enterprise.

 Even then, the death penalty could only be imposed against a kingpin who trafficked an amount of drugs that is 600 times greater than the amount that triggers a five-year mandatory sentence under federal law, or generates more than $20 million in receipts.